AdobeDocs/campaign-standard.de-DE/help/designing/using/overview.md

    Sehen Sie sich Ihre Nachrichten in der Vorschau an, bevor Sie sie senden.
 Adobe Campaign ermöglicht es Ihnen, mithilfe von Litmus das E-Mail-Rendering zu testen.
 Weiterführende Informationen dazu finden Sie im Abschnitt [E-Mail-Rendering](../../sending/using/email-rendering.md).

-Weitere Empfehlungen zur Erstellung und zu allgemeinen Themen in Bezug auf Nachrichten finden Sie in diesem Adobe Campaign-Handbuch: [Best Practices beim Versand](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_DeliveryBestPractices.html).
+Weitere Empfehlungen zum Erstellen und zu allgemeinen Themen in Bezug auf Nachrichten finden Sie in diesem Adobe Campaign-Handbuch: [Best Practices beim Versand mit Adobe Campaign](https://docs.campaign.adobe.com/doc/standard/getting_started/de/ACS_DeliveryBestPractices.html).

 ### Einschränkungen in Email Designer      {#email-designer-limitations}

 * Personalisierungsfelder können nicht in einem Fragment verwendet werden.
 Weiterführende Informationen zu Fragmenten finden Sie in [diesem Abschnitt](../../designing/using/using-reusable-content.md#about-fragments).
 <!--* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
 You need to copy-paste the HTML corresponding to that content into a new fragment.
 For more on this, see [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).-->